leanderthiele/voxelize_OLD/README.md

 * There could be silent errors if the input arrays are not contiguous in memory (i.e., be careful with things like transposing, and non-trivial slicing)
 * You should set the environment variable OMP\_NUM\_THREADS to control multi-threading
+* The scheduling of the OpenMP threads can be controlled using the environment variable OMP\_SCHEDULE.
+  I would recommend the following:
+  * set to "static" if the particles are more or less randomly ordered.
+    Then each thread should receive approximately equal load and "static" scheduling incurs the least overhead.
+  * set to "dynamic" if the ordering of the particles is very non-random. e.g., it can be be that there's a dense halo with a lot of very small particles at the beginning of the array.
+These particles will require less work than those in underdense regions (where their size is fairly large, so many overlaps need to be computed).
+    In that case "dynamic" scheduling could be more efficient.

+  I would recommend to start with "static" scheduling and only adjust if you see that some threads receive much less work than others.